 If you don’t have whiteboard cleaner, you can easily clean your whiteboard with things you probably have in your pantry or medicine cabinet.
 These three are juggernauts when it comes to cleaning melamine whiteboards.

 For persistent ghosting and other whiteboard stains, isopropyl alcohol will do the trick.
 It’s important to have 90% or higher, since the concentrated alcohol is what breaks down ink stains and leaves your whiteboard looking brand new.
 You can find 90% or higher isopropyl alcohol at most stores in the health and beauty departments.
+But remember: using alcohol of any kind on your whiteboard should be done sparingly and only in extreme cases.
+Repeated exposure to isopropyl alcohol can erode the coating on your whiteboard and render it useless.

 How to clean your melamine whiteboard with isopropyl alcohol: Dab a small amount onto a soft cloth or paper towel and wipe away the marks.
 A little added pressure should erase even the most stubborn ghosting.